CarlosUlisesOchoa/CarlosUlisesOchoa/README.md

 <br/>

-Hi there!, I'm Carlos, I've over 3 years of experience in software development.
+Hi there!, I'm Carlos, I've over 4 years of professional experience in software development.
 I have background in front-end and back-end development.

 I've worked with technologies such as: